-India's Net Zero emissions target by 2070 little too long-term: Hardeep Puri
+India's net zero emissions target by 2070 little too long-term: Hardeep Puri

 He also noted that global uncertainty is a dynamic driver for energy transition.

-On the Israel-Palestine conflict, he said such crises make the energy transition faster towards biofuel, renewables etc.
+On the Israel-Palestine conflict, he said such crises make energy transition faster towards biofuel, renewables etc.

-Israel came under attack by Hamas militants on Saturday and since then, both sides are engaged in fighting in which scores of people have died.
+Israel came under attack by Hamas militants on Saturday and since then, both sides have engaged in fighting in which scores of people have died.

+The minister said, "India will handle it (Israel-Palestine conflict) with maturity.
+Prime Minister Narendra Modi's statement is very clear.

+"So far as energy is concerned, let us be absolutely clear that the place where the action is taking place is in many respects the centre of global energy.
+We will watch very carefully as we go along, we will navigate our way through this."

 Puri also talked about the cut in production of crude oil by the Organization of the Petroleum Exporting Countries (OPEC).